 Base erosion and profit shifting ("BEPS") refers to the tax planning strategies of multinational corporations that exploit mismatches in national tax rules to artificially shift profits to low or no-tax locations, resulting in little or no overall corporate tax being paid.
-The Organisation for Economic Co-operation and Development ("OECD") and the G20 countries are currently attempting to implement a number of measures to address BEPS and published a final report on 5 October 2015 which sets out 15 actions to tackle BEPS.
-These include measures aimed at preventing treaty abuse, preventing the artificial avoidance of permanent establishment basis, strengthening controlled foreign company rules and neutralising the effects of hybrid mismatch arrangements.
-In addition, the OECD report includes a sizeable section on potential changes to interest deductibility rules.
-Implementation of the OECD's BEPS measures, in final form, will be at the discretion of individual countries and the UK Government announced plans to introduce legislation to implement the OECD's recommendations from 1 April 2017 as part of the 2016 Budget.
-While the Investment Adviser does not believe the Company is an intended target of the OECD's BEPS measures, being neither a multinational company nor involved in artificial arrangements, it is currently unclear what the implications will be for the Company or the infrastructure sector.
-There is therefore a risk that the OECD's BEPS measures could have an adverse effect on the value of the Company's investments and/or the results of its operations.
+The Organisation for Economic Co-operation and Development ("OECD") and the G20 countries have sought to implement a number of measures to address BEPS over the last few years.
+This includes measures aimed at preventing treaty abuse, preventing the artificial avoidance of permanent establishment basis, strengthening controlled foreign company rules and neutralising the effects of hybrid mismatch arrangements.
+In addition, a number of changes to the interest deductibility rules have been proposed.

+Implementation of the OECD's BEPS measures, in final form, will be at the discretion of individual countries.
+The UK Government has published draft legislation for the Finance Bill 2017 which will introduce a restriction on the deductibility of UK interest expense to the lower of 30 per cent. of UK taxable profits and a proportion of UK taxable profits determined by applying a group ratio based on the net group-interest expense to EBITDA ratio of the worldwide group, subject to a minimum net interest expense of £2 million per year.